 That pond has probably always been there, under those trees, and I am quite convinced that the Pond Paddock, and the Racecourse were one and the same place.
 Now that we have also pinpointed the Polo Ground as being in the very same paddock, thanks to John Richardson who told me this, we know now all these places were the same big field.

-If you have any further memories, photos, documentation or better still, photos, of the Aerodrome at Cambridge, I'd be very pleased to hear from you.
+If you have any further memories, photos, documentation or better still, photos, of the airfield at Cambridge, I'd be very pleased to hear from you.
 Email me

-So, we now have established that the aerodrome was created, and where it was situated.
+So, we now have established that the land on the corner of Taylor Street and Victoria Road became an airfield, though not a permanent aerodrome.
 But who used it?
 Some interesting characters all told...

 Mac McGregor is reported to have flown into Cambridge on a number of occasions to pick up or let off a passenger.
 It was fairly commonplace for the more wealthy passenger to go by aircraft to Hamilton (landing at the racecourse at Claudelands) than by road, because the road to Hamilton up till 1939 was unsealed and in appalling condition.
 The alternatives were travelling by riverboat or by train, both of which were the more affordable transport options.
 But going by air was more fun, more exciting and quicker for those who could afford the luxury.